 We understand that each homeowner has a different financial budget.
 In order to provide the best products for our customers we have a wide selection of window options to fit any budget.
 However, please keep in mind when you choose your product, the dollar sign is only an indicator of the general price of a particular product.
 The dollar sign ratings do not necessarily reflect all the options or services that might be available for each product.
 Also, some options or services may not be available in every location or for every product with a particular dollar sign rating.

 $ – These products focus are for the budget conscious customer.
 These products meet the basic requirements for your project, while offering moderate aesthetic enhancements.

 $$ – These products distinguish themselves with additional options, features and benefits.
 There is a noticeable upgrade in terms of customizability and selection.

-$$$ – These are our luxury products exhibit an exceptionally high degree of options, features, and customizability.
-They can be a standard design or an original masterpiece that feature elegant options, exceptional craftsmanship, and meticulous detail.
+$$$ – These are our top of the line windows with extraordinary efficiency capabilities as well as many options and features.
+They can be a standard design or an original masterpiece with that features upscale options, exceptional craftmanship and meticulous detail.